Other ideas (possible articles) about health via food

 - vitamin C (powder, non-GMO, in a labeled bag or container),

-- iodine (food grade tincture for disinfection of wounds in minute amounts for detoxification).
+- iodine (food grade tincture for disinfection of wounds and in minute amounts for detoxification)

-The purpose of this article would be to explain why these items, for what specific use, and with what precautions, most of all to start low and go slow.
+The purpose of this article would be to explain why and how these items, specifically, and with what precautions, externally only or internally, and most of all to start low and go slow.

 Ayurveda is ancient “life science” from India.
 Starting with analysis of the individual and their “dosha” (body type), Ayurveda includes advice about healthy eating for each dosha.
 Some people have mixed doshas.